myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 We should specify on `/etc/hosts.allow` the allowed users fore our NFS.

+Sometime using NFS can be just replace by a [sshfs](https://linux.die.net/man/1/sshfs).

-### NFS information gathering
+## 2. NFS information gathering

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |
 | `nmap -sV --script=nfs-showmount <IP Server>` | This nmap script will give you the information about the NFS |
 | `showmount -e <IP Server>` | Same as the nmap script bellow but you will have to install a client `apt-get install nfs-common` |

-### Few ideas for realized a NFS privilege escalation
+## 3. Few ideas to realize a NFS privilege escalation

-There is plenty of possibilities to realized a privilege escalation on a NFS, like:
+There is plenty of possibilities to realize a privilege escalation on a NFS, like:
 - create a file giving a shell with the SUID permission.
 - create or modify the file `~/.ssh/authorized_keys` with your public key.
 - set the SUID permission to a handmade script, or a binary (`/bin/sh`, `/usr/bin/vi`) which will permit to get a shell console.
 - modify the `/etc/shadow` and the `/etc/passwd` to create a new user or to change the password of one already existing.
 - modify the `sudo` configuration file

-## Cron
+# VIII.
+Cron

-### Cron privilege escalation overview
+## 1. Cron privilege escalation overview

 The cron daemon schedules commands to be run at specified dates and times.
-It run commands with specific users.
+It runs commands with specific users.
 So we can try to abuse it for realise a privilege escalation.

-A good way to abuse the cron, is to check the file permissions of the scripts it run.
+A good way to abuse the cron, is to check the file permissions of the scripts it runs.
-If the permissions are not well set, an attacker can possibility overwrite the file and easily get the privilege of the user set in the cron.
+If the permissions are not well sets, an attacker can possibly overwrite the file and easily get the privileges of the user set in the cron.

-An other way is to use the wildcard tricks which are well explained in this article [Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt)
+Another way is to use the wildcard tricks which are well explained in this article [Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt)

-Finally, always use the full path for each commands and scripts you run.
+Always use the full path for each command and script you run.

+Do not use the root user to set commands un the cron.

-### Cron information gathering
+## 2. Cron information gathering

-Some basic command to collect some clue for realized a privilege escalation using a misconfigured cron.
+Some basic command to collect some clue to realize a privilege escalation using a misconfigured cron.

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |
 | `crontab -l` | Display cron of the current user |
 | `ls -la /etc/cron*` | Display scheduled jobs overview |

-## Other useful information which can be gathered
+# IX.
+Other useful information which can be gathered

 Those commands are really useful to collect some clue for realized a privilege escalation.